Moly-malibu/RScript.r/Movielens_projects_edx.md

-# How many different users are in the edx dataset?
+# D. How many different users are in the edx dataset?

 ```R